-Arkansas Future (ArFuture), is the newest state grant program.
-The purpose of this grant is to increase the education and skills of Arkansas's workforce in an affordable manner.
+The purpose of the Arkansas Future (ArFuture) grant is to increase the education and skills of Arkansas's workforce in an affordable manner.
 The grant applies to students enrolled in Science, Technology, Engineering and Math (STEM) or regional high demand areas of study.
 The grant will cover tuition and fees for qualifying certificate and Associate degree programs at Arkansas' public institutions for eligible students.
 The grant is available on a first come, first serve basis.